FMCSA New-Registration Radar: Pre-Authority Carrier Alerts

 - list-events: replay a filter's delivered-alert history.
 No charge.

-- dryRun (any mode): fetch and diff but return at most 5 preview rows, charge nothing, and touch no memory.
+- dryRun (any mode): run the same query but return at most 5 preview rows, charge nothing, and leave the filter's memory unchanged.
 Use it to sanity-check a filter before scheduling.

 Pricing